 Click here to download a complete list of Error Codes and Their Descriptions

 Jeeps are amazing machines and those who own them, love them.
-The more modern jeeps tend to be a bit more finicky, the more sophisticated they get.
+The more modern Jeeps tend to be a bit more finicky, the more sophisticated they get.
 Unfortunately, that’s the direction manufacturers are going with a strong emphasis on emissions and safety over everything else.
 This means your vehicle is packed with all sorts of electronic sensors and modules to read any potential errors.

-If you can self-diagnose these error codes with an OBD2 scanner and are able to repair your Jeep and clear codes, it will save you plenty of unnecessary trips to the dealerships and days without your Jeep.
+If you can self-diagnose these error codes with an OBD2 scanner and are able to repair your Jeep and clear the codes, it will save you plenty of unnecessary trips to the dealerships and days without your Jeep.
 It also allows you to be more independent and gives you more confidence when venturing off into uncharted territory.